Mjz86/C_colon/mcc.md

   a `purely_functional` expression must be composed of only other `purely_functional` expressions OR must be casted via `unsafe(as-purely_functional)` .

  ( basically gnu::const if no `inout` is used)

+- `purely_registral`:
+a function f is purely registral if its `purely_functional` and if all variables inside it are non pointer non reference types , and if the ABI hash of all types inside has not been altered by `abi=`. a `purely_registral` expression must be composed of only other `purely_registral` expressions OR must be casted via `unsafe(as-purely_registral)` .

+- `purely_fundamental ` :
+ a function is purely fundamental  if its both `instruction_predictable`  and `purely_registral` , all purely fundamental  function functions can act as A colon instructions on register parameters.

 -`dyn (Q)`: